Kiwi vice-chancellor's mission: Oasis of peace for students at Bethlehem University

 The special series of videos is called Greetings from Bethlehem.
 The first is titled Ordinary People in an Extraordinary Place; Palestinians in the Holy Land, and can be viewed here.

-The second video, ready today, is titled The Challenges of Ordinary People in Palestine and can be viewed here.
+The second video is titled The Challenges of Ordinary People in Palestine and can be viewed here.